ericwbailey/ericwbailey.website/source/published/equivalent-experience-can-cut-both-ways.md

 ## Equivalent is good, equivalent and usable is better

-The “more options” button is emblematic of how something can be technically usable by everyone, but also how it’s use is also confusing for all involved.
+The “more options” button is emblematic of how something can be technically usable by everyone, but also how its use is also confusing for all involved.

 Preventing this confusion requires engaging with not only how something looks and behaves in the immediate, but also in the larger contexts it will be placed.
-It also requires having organizational structures in place to be able to factor in the holistic whole, as well as adjust it if need be.
+It also requires having organizational structures that allow factoring in the holistic whole, as well as adjusting it if need be.

 We can, and should strive to make experiences that are not only operable by everyone, but also intuitive.